In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 I would also recommend bringing some dry socks and if you are taking young children, then also a change of trousers!

-There are a couple other ice (plastic) rinks at the Puerto Portals and Port Adriano markets too.
+There are a couple of other ice (plastic) rinks at the Puerto Portals and Port Adriano markets too.

 Christmas Fair Ground Rides in Palma de Mallorca

-There are also Christmas fairground rides in Palma which can be found Plaza España, outside Mercat Oliver, Plaza Mayor and in Parc de la Mar to keep the little ones busy.
+There are also Christmas fairground rides in Palma which can be found in Plaza España, outside Mercat Oliver, Plaza Mayor and in Parc de la Mar to keep the little ones busy.

 All over the city centre, you can buy festive snacks to take you around the markets from freshly roasted chestnuts, sweet potatoes, or churros de chocolate.